 A group of followers of President Hugo Chávez squatted the complex in 1997.
 More and more people followed and started to establish their homes and workshops in the scyscraper.
 It is estimated that the Tower of David is inhabitated by 3000 people.
 Some urbanists call it the world’s tallest slum, others perceive it as a good example of how people reuse urban space, especially in a city like Caracas where affordable apartaments are scarce and the mayority of people live in illegal invasions with high criminality rates and low living quality.

 It was not easy to get inside the Tower David.
 Members of the group of armed followers of the Venezuelan president Hugo Chávez which rules the building are watching the entrances night and day.
 They perceived me with suspicion first.
 Would I report bad things about them and their socialist idol Chávez?
-After several days of waiting, I was finally allowed to enter the squat tower.
+After several days of waiting, reporter Marian Blasberg and me were finally allowed to enter the squat tower.

 Alexander Daza runs business in the tower.
 In 2007, he and some friends occupied the tower.
 Neighbours claim that he was in prison for murder.
 Daza will only confirm that he was in jail.
 “In jail I found to god”, he says.
 Daza had two chapels installed in the tower, one for the evangelicals, the other one for the catholics.
 The evangelical chapel is a room on the first floor over the parking lot.
 Sometimes Daza himself takes the microphone and starts to pray and chant.
 Other worshippers fall in trance as does also Daza.